 The influence of weather conditions on drones

-drone weather
+weather drone

-Is the wind dangerous for a drone?
+Is wind dangerous for a drone?

 Can rain harm drones?